Skip to content

 });

-Other constraints worth knowing before you ship:
+Constraints worth knowing before you ship:

-currencymust be an uppercase ISO 4217 code (USD, EUR, GBP, JPY).
-Lowercase or made-up codes (eur,EURO) cause the revenue field to drop while keeping the event.- Plausible converts to your reporting currency server-side using daily exchange rates — multi-currency stores work without per-event normalization on your side.
+• Plausible converts to your reporting currency server-side using daily exchange rates — multi-currency stores work without per-event normalization on your side.

-- One currency per goal is the cleanest pattern.
-If you sell in EUR and USD, register two goals (
+• One currency per goal is the cleanest pattern.
+If you sell in EUR and USD, register two goals (Purchase EUR, Purchase USD) rather than mixing currencies on one goal.

-Purchase EUR,Purchase USD) rather than mixing currencies on one goal. amountis total order value (quantity × price − discounts), not unit price.
+• amount is total order value (quantity × price − discounts), not unit price.
 Custom backends often pass unit price by accident, undercounting revenue by N times.

 Stripe webhook to Plausible: server-side recipe

 Client-side revenue tracking on a thank-you page works for happy-path purchases but misses refunds, chargebacks, subscription renewals, and any payment that completes outside the browser session (mobile app, retry-after-failure, manual invoicing).
-The fix is a Stripe webhook that posts directly to Plausible’s ingestion API.
+The fix is a Stripe webhook that posts directly to Plausible’s Events API.

 // /webhooks/stripe.js